PaddlePaddle/Serving/doc/RUN_IN_DOCKER.md

 ### Test example

 When running the GPU Server, you need to set the GPUs used by the prediction service.
-By default, the GPU with index 0 is used.
+By default, CPU version is used.
 You can configure it in two ways:

 1. Using the `CUDA_VISIBLE_DEVICES` environment variable, the following example specifies two GPUs with an index of 0 and 1: